• Skip to main content

 Storage Drive(s)

-No reason to even consider conventional drives anymore.
-SSDs are faster, less likely to fail, and finally affordable even at large volumes.
-Go with the new M.2 NVMe SSDs, which are extremely fast, and are mounted straight onto the motherboard, no ugly cables needed.
+There’s no reason to ever consider conventional HDD drives anymore.
+SSDs are faster, less likely to fail, and are finally affordable even at large volumes.
+Go with the new M.2 NVMe SSDs, which are extremely fast, and are mounted straight onto the motherboard – no ugly cables needed.

 I picked two drives: